-Some vaccine trial volunteers have reported feeling flu-like effects after getting the shots.
+Some people have reported feeling temporary, flu-like symptoms.
 Don’t freak out if this happens to you, health experts say.

 “These are immune responses, so if you feel something after vaccination, you should expect to feel that,” said Patricia Stinchfield of Children’s Hospitals and Clinics of Minnesota.

 “And when you do, it’s normal that you have some arm soreness or some fatigue or some body aches or even some fever,” Stinchfield said.

 Read more about what to do if you do get side effects and why side effects are often a good sign.

 The Pfizer/BioNTech vaccine has shown no serious safety concerns, Pfizer said.
 Pfizer has said side effects “such as fever, fatigue and chills” have been “generally mild to moderate” and lasted one to two days.

 Moderna said its vaccine did not have any serious side effects.
 It said a small percentage of trial participants had symptoms such as body aches and headaches.

 With the Johnson & Johnson vaccine, the most common side effects were pain at the injection site, headache, fatigue and muscle pain.
 While the CDC recommends the Johnson & Johnson vaccine, “women younger than 50 years old especially should be aware of the rare but increased risk of thrombosis with thrombocytopenia syndrome (TTS),” the agency says.
 “TTS is a serious condition that involves blood clots with low platelets.
 There are other COVID-19 vaccine options available for which this risk has not been seen.”

 Aerosolized spread is the potential for coronavirus to spread not just by respiratory droplets, but by even smaller particles called aerosols that can float in the air longer than droplets and can spread farther than 6 feet.